ArchdukeTim/frc-docs/source/docs/software/commandbased/commands.rst

   .. code-block:: java

-    Commands.run(intake::activate, intake);
+    // intake is a required subsystem of this command Commands.run(intake::activate, intake);

   .. code-block:: c++

-    frc2::cmd::Run([&intake] { intake.Activate(); }, {&intake});
+    // intake is a required subsystem of this command frc2::cmd::Run([&intake] { intake.Activate(); }, {&intake});

   .. code-block:: python

-    commands2.cmd.run(intake.activate, intake)
+    // intake is a required subsystem of this command commands2.cmd.run(intake.activate, intake)

 As a rule, command compositions require all subsystems their components require.